 Roanoke College provides equal opportunities in employment, promotion, wages, salaries, benefits and other privileges, terms and conditions of employment.
 It is the responsibility of each member of the Administration, from the President to the various Cabinet members and Department managers, to support this nondiscrimination policy through inspirational leadership and personal example.
 In addition, it is the duty of every staff member to create a job environment which is conducive to our policies of nondiscrimination.
-Any inquiries regarding this policy should be addressed to the Director of Human Resources.
+Any inquiries regarding this policy should be addressed to the AVP for Human Resources.

 In addition, pursuant to Title IX of the Education Amendments of 1972 and supporting regulations ("Title IX"), Roanoke College does not discriminate on the basis of sex in the education programs and activities that it operates, and this extends to employment.
-Inquiries about the application of Title IX and its supporting regulations may be directed to the Assistant Secretary for Civil Rights, Office of Civil Rights, U.S. Department of Education, or the College's Title IX Coordinator, Aaron L. Fetrow, Title IX Coordinator, 111 Douglas W. Ayres Hall, Salem, Virginia 24153, telephone: 540.375.2230 or email: fetrow@roanoke.edu, or Kathryn Martin, Deputy Title IX Coordinator, 221 College Lane, Salem, Virginia 24153, telephone: 540.375.2262 or email: kmartin@roanoke.edu.
+Inquiries about the application of Title IX and its supporting regulations may be directed to the Assistant Secretary for Civil Rights, Office of Civil Rights, U.S. Department of Education, or the College's Title IX Coordinator, Amy Perkins, Title IX Coordinator, 221 College Ln., Salem, Virginia 24153, telephone: 540.375.2597 or email: perkins@roanoke.edu, or Kathryn Martin, Deputy Title IX Coordinator, 221 College Lane, Salem, Virginia 24153, telephone: 540.375.2597 or email: perkins@roanoke.edu, or Kathryn Martin, Deputy Title IX Coordinator, 221 College Lane, Salem, Virginia 24153, telephone: 540.375.2597 or email: perkins@roanoke.edu, or Kathryn Martin, Deputy Title IX Coordinator, 221 College Lane, Salem, Virginia 24153, telephone: 540.375.2597 or email: perkins@roanoke.edu, or Kathryn Martin, Deputy Title IX Coordinator, 221 College Lane, Salem, Virginia 24153, telephone: 540.375.2262 or email: kmartin@roanoke.edu.